OAXFoundation/oaxfoundation.github.io/_posts/2022-11-9-Another-Edition-of-Regulatory-Updates-From-Around-the-World.md

 While the framework is probably going to adapt over time, one of the largest gaps in the regulation at present is how NFTs fall under the law.
 Whether or not they’re considered securities, or how they fall within the existing policy is still currently a gray zone.
 And at present, the European Parliament is in the process of setting up the foundation for a report that will focus on NFTs, and may play an eventual role in the Commission’s policy.

 Within the EU and beyond the MiCa framework, places like France have been advocating their hopes to become the “crypto hub” within Europe, and has set up one of the first crypto licensing regimes, to which the likes of Binance and Crypto.com have already registered, while discussing various tax regimes that will focus on the crypto industry.
-Once highly favored by crypto enthusiasts, Portugal is now looking to propose a 28% crypto tax in next year’s budget, which leaves us to speculate whether the move is only a financial one or if stricter rules are to come in place.
+Once highly favored by crypto enthusiasts, Portugal is now looking to propose a 28% crypto tax in next year’s budget, which leaves us to speculate whether the move is only a financial one or if stricter rules are to come in place.<br><br>

 ![]({{ site.baseurl }}/img/blog-images/OAX-Regulations-uk.png)